The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader” instead.

 Done right, influencer marketing is a powerful strategy that works because of the trust that exists between the influencer and their audience.
 Influencer mentions function much like a recommendation from a friend—but at scale.

 We’ve covered the “what” and the “why” behind teaming up with industry tastemakers.
-In these next few sections, I’m going to go over how to get started with finding social media influencers.
+In these next few sections, I’ll go over how to get started with finding social media influencers.

-Understandably, this process can be overwhelming–where do you start, who is the best partner for your brand, and how will they help you reach your marketing goals?
+Understandably, this process can be overwhelming—Where do you start?
+Who is the best partner for your brand?
+How will they help you reach your marketing goals?

 Honestly, it’s a lot to consider.

-To help you out, here are ten steps toward building a solid foundation for your influencer marketing strategy.
+To help you out, here are 11 steps toward building a solid foundation for your influencer marketing strategy.

 1. Find Your Audience When Targeting Influencers

-The main benefit of working with influencers isn’t just getting in front of more people, it’s getting in front of the right people.
+The major benefit of working with influencers isn’t just getting in front of more people, it’s getting in front of the right people.

-An influencer with a million followers won’t do you much good if they’re core fan base is teen girls and yours is the savvy B2B buyer.
+An influencer with a million followers won’t do you much good if their core fan base is teen girls, and yours is the savvy B2B buyer.

-So, before you start approaching influencers, you’ll need to define your target audience.
+So, before you approach influencers, you’ll need to define your target audience.
 Who are your best customers?
 Who can you help with your product/service?
-New markets you’re trying to tap into?

 2. Define Your Goals